rbawden/Similarity-cour-de-cassation/README.md

 ### Data

 The data is distributed under the licence specified in XXX.
 To obtain the data, please contact XXX.
+(Access to data to be added very soon!)

 Once you have obtained the data, unzip the folder and place it at the root of the repository.
 The current repository contains a partial version of this data, containing just the extracted features and correlation results.